This article will assist users in migrating their current ClickView Publisher (Master) setup from their existing server to a new server.

 3. Access the Database Path on your existing instance and locate the CVDB.mdb file as shown below:

 4. Make a copy of the CVDB.mdb file on your existing instance and copy this into the root of your new ClickView Publisher (Master) installation directory.
 You can copy the CVDB.mdb file to your new ClickView Publisher by typing in the database UNC path that you made a note of earlier.
-In our case this was '\\support\ClickView$'.
+In this case, it was '\\support\ClickView$'.

 5. Access this location on your existing ClickView instance by typing the UNC path you noted earlier into the file manager on the new ClickView Publisher instance, as shown below: